pwn

 Okay, so how do we do this?
 I wrote these steps which are mirrored in my solution script:

-1. Choose car, but send shellcode that is less than 0x32 (50) bytes.
+- Choose car, but send shellcode that is less than 0x32 (50) bytes.
 If the shellcode is to long, the linked list element messes with it.
 Therefore, our shellcode which is run at the very end of the main function asks for more shellcode which is immediately executed (clever!)

-2. Send random input for Name and Occupation
+- Send random input for

-3. Use unsafe-unlink as described above as the input to Address because this one is in the middle of the linked list.
-The unsafe-unlink vulnerability does not work if one cannot change both the element before and after, also it is the only one that is unlinked
+because this one is in the middle of the linked list.
+The unsafe-unlink vulnerability does not work if one cannot change both the element before and after, also it is the only one that is unlinked - When unlinking is done, the fake next-element which now is an address to our function pointer gets the content of our fake prev-element which contains the shellcode

-5. We don’t really need to do more, calling the function pointer is next in line in the code and our shellcode should run!
+- We don’t really need to do more, calling the function pointer is next in line in the code and our shellcode should run!

 Here is the solution script: